Fxlando/chaosonsol/COMPLETION-STATUS.md

 - Optional direct Raydium AMM features
 - Additional UI/UX refinement and analytics modules

 The backend is **100% functional** and ready.
-The frontend control panel is live on Netlify and connected to the backend; remaining work is focused on polish, automation, and extended features.
+The frontend control panel runs locally and connects to the backend; remaining work is focused on polish, automation, and extended features.